 This may seem obvious, but is a crucial step to your success.
 Determine the key dates you want to perform the migration.
 There are likely dates that you must ensure your referral program is ready for, or times when your resources for the project may be constrained.
 With those dates in mind, pick your ideal launch date then work backwards from there.

-Depending on the scale and complexity of your programs, we find the average time it takes to completely switch referral vendors is about 4-6 weeks from the date you secure a new vendor.
+Depending on the scale and complexity of your programs, we find the average time it takes to completely switch referral platforms is about 4-6 weeks from the date you secure a new vendor.
 If your team is agile and your internal resources are aligned, this will help ensure a smooth process.
 Just make sure you give yourself enough time to complete a thorough migration to set your project up for success.

 Pitfall: Not including your stakeholders early enough.